BrettBlox/GB-Bowlworks/src/store/maple-and-cherry-segmented-vase-large.md

   https://res.cloudinary.com/dy6lb8vna/image/upload/v1548276578/GB%20Bowlworks%20Gallery/DSC_1963a.jpg
 title: Maple and Cherry Segmented Vase Large
 date: 2019-01-30T04:05:20.614Z
-description: >-
+---
 A large Cherry and Maple vase consisting of 388 individual segments of wood.
 Its height is 13" and its diameter is 12".
 The beauty of Cherry will continue to darken as time goes by producing a rich petina contrasted by the light Maple.
----